ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 const webApp = ...;
 ```

 There are still a few problems left though.
 All of them caused by the type change on the __app__ constant.
-For example, the KeyVault tries to create an access policy by using the following code
+For example, the Key Vault tries to create an access policy by using the following code

 ```typescript
 {